 Discover Over 200 Species – Location is Everything!

 Location is everything, they say, and that goes for birding too.
-More than 200 species of birds can be found in the Forest, including bald eagles and osprey.
+More than 200 species of birds can be found in the Forest region, including bald eagles and osprey.

 The most common birds found are the ruffed grouse, the state bird of Pennsylvania, and the wild turkey.
 Buzzard Swamp, south of Kane, is a prime area to view these birds.
 Other popular sites are Timberdoodle Flats, Tracy Ridge Campground and the Big Bend Overlook just past the Kinzua Dam.